A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Abstract

 \section{Abstract}

-Given a conformally variational scalar Riemannian invariant $I$, we identify a sufficient condition for a closed Riemannian manifold to admit finite regular coverings with many nonhomothetic conformal rescalings with $I$ constant.
-We also identify a sufficient condition for the universal cover to admit infinitely many geometrically distinct periodic conformal rescalings with $I$ constant.
-Using these conditions, we improve known nonuniqueness results for the $Q$-curvatures of orders two, four, and six, and establish nonuniqueness results for higher-order $Q$-curvatures and renormalized volume coefficients.
+Given a conformally variational scalar Riemannian invariant $I$, we identify a sufficient condition for a compact Riemannian manifold to admit finite regular coverings with many nonhomothetic conformal rescalings with $I$ constant.
+We also identify a sufficient condition for the universal cover to admit infinitely many nonhomothetic periodic conformal rescalings with $I$ constant.
+Using these conditions, we improve known nonuniqueness results for the $Q$-curvatures of orders two, four, and six.
+We also prove nonuniqueness results for higher-order $Q$-curvatures and renormalized volume coefficients.